 Sword Focus (Ex)

 At 3rd level, a swordsman gains Martial Focus as a bonus feat even if he doesn’t meet the prerequisites.
 The weapon group chosen must be heavy blades or light blades.
-At 5th level and every 4 sword saint levels thereafter, he gains a Weapon Mastery feat as a bonus feat for the selected weapon group.
+At 5th level and every four sword saint levels thereafter, he gains a Weapon Mastery feat as a bonus feat for the selected weapon group.
 He still must meet the prerequisites of any bonus feat.

-- Blades, Light: bayonet, butterfly knife, butterfly sword, chakram, dagger, deer horn knife, dogslicer, drow razor, dueling dagger, gladius, hunga munga, kama, katar, kerambit, kukri, machete, madu, manople, pata, quadrens, rapier, sanpkhang, sawtooth sabre, scizore, shortsword, sica, sickle, spiral rapier, starknife, swordbreaker dagger, sword cane, wakizashi, and war razor.
+- Blades, Light: bayonet, butterfly knife, butterfly sword, chakram, dagger, deer horn knife, dogslicer, dueling dagger, gladius, hunga munga, kama, katar, kerambit, kukri, machete, madu, manople, pata, quadrens, rapier, sanpkhang, sawtooth sabre, scizore, shortsword, sica, sickle, spiral rapier, starknife, swordbreaker dagger, sword cane, wakizashi, and war razor.

 This ability replaces warleader, improved warleader, and master warleader.

 At 4th level, the swordsman can unleash built up energy in his sword to enhance his swordskills.
 When he uses a swordskill, as a free action, he can lower the rounds of the enhancement applied from his Sword Pressure ability for an added effect, enhancing his swordskill.
 Any effect can only be applied once, but multiple effects can be applied as long as the sword has the rounds left.
 This can only be done once per enhancement.
 This ability can only be used once per activation of sword pressure.

 - Increase range by 10 feet for 3 rounds of enhancement.